Guide to Google Shopping: Survived a decade and still thriving

 Did you hear about the fantastic news from Google?
 Google has now allowed sellers to showcase their products on Google Shopping through Google Merchant Center.
 Thus, a major part of the Google Shopping page is going to be occupied by these free listings.
 All they need to do is create an optimized Shopping Feed via the Merchant Center and make sure Free Listing is Active.
 Enjoy this unpaid experience and create your Google Shopping Feed now:

 Once your product feed is uploaded correctly, Google automatically finds the most relevant search terms to display your ads for, based on the descriptions of the particular product you have (It’s all automated!).

 Note: But you can still manually add keywords if you wish, by expanding your product feed with the terms relevant to your products.

 You can also add negative keywords to your campaign.
 These are the search terms that Google believes are relevant to your product listings.

-The search intent is way high
+Search intent is high

-The longer the search query is, the more the user is closer to buying that product.
+Fun fact: The longer the search query is, the more the user is closer to buying that product.

 Better quality leads

 Since the users ending up on your sites were searching for something similar to the products or services offered by you, this traffic is most likely to convert.